Leader of the Christian Democratic Union

 The leader of the Christian Democratic Union (Vorsitzender der Christlich Demokratischen Union) is the most senior political figure within the Christian Democratic Union of Germany.
 Since 31 January 2022, the office has been held by Friedrich Merz, who succeeded Armin Laschet.

 The Leader of the Christian Democratic Union Party is supported by a General Secretary who, since 12 July 2023, has been Carsten Linnemann.

-Leaders of the Christian Democratic Union (1946–present)
+List of leaders of the Christian Democratic Union (1946–present)

 A list of leaders since 1946: